Bridging Stepwise Lab-Informed Pretraining and Knowledge-Guided Learning for Diagnostic Reasoning: Methodology

 According to the coordinates for triples, we can further calculate radial and angular distances as follows:

 where $\| \cdot \|_1$, $ \| \cdot \|_2$ denote the $\ell_1$, $\ell_2$ norm.
-The final circular arc distance $d(\mathbf{h}, \mathbf{t})$ can be consider as the weighted sum of both radial and angular distances.
+The final circular arc distance $d(\mathbf{h}, \mathbf{t})$ is the weighted sum of both radial and angular distances.
 Note that, we can get $\mathbf{h}$ and $\mathbf{t}$ by concatenating both radial and angular vectors.
-Such embedding model then be pretrained individually through link prediction tasks before integrating into the predictive model, which can help us understand priors from KG into trainable embeddings.
+Such embedding model can then be pretrained individually through link prediction tasks, which helps us understand priors from KG into trainable embeddings.
 The regular negative sampling loss function $L$ is adopted for optimization: